devflowinc/trieve-rust-client/docs/InvitationApi.md

 > post_invitation(tr_organization, invitation_data)
 Send Invitation

-Send Invitation  Invitations act as a way to invite users to join an organization.
+Invitations act as a way to invite users to join an organization.
 After a user is invited, they will automatically be added to the organization with the role specified in the invitation once they set their.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters